jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

 The constant $1441151881$ is only of $31$-bits and multiplications are performed in $64$-bits so there is no overflow.

-# Considertaion of variable length
+# Consideration of variable length

 One can easily modify the above algorithm to omit printing leading decimal zeros and align the output to the left-most position of the buffer.
 However, the resulting algorithm is not very nice; although it only performs no more than $5$ multiplications, it *always* performs $5$ multiplications, even for short numbers like $n=15$.